davenquinn/xenoliths/paper/text/figure-captions.md

 The youngest and hottest of these runs corresponds to the "Monterey plate" tectonic scenario.
-**C** tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast during the late Cretaceous [Figure \ref{fig:cross_sections}] and reheated by a pulse of heat from below during the Miocene slab window [Figure
+**C** tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast by mantle duplexing during the late Cretaceous [@fig:cross_sections] and reheated by a pulse of heat from below during the Miocene slab window [@fig:neogene_sections].
-\ref{fig:neogene_sections}].
 The second panel, at the end of subduction, shows the geologic temperature constraints used to tune the model to subduction conditions on the late-Cretaceous megathrust [e.g. @Ducea2003; @Kidder2006] In this scenario, oceanic lithosphere is 55 Myr old at the time of subduction.

-#model_tracers
+##model_tracers
-Temperature-time tracers for each modeled scenario shown in Figure \ref{
+Temperature-time tracers for each modeled scenario shown in
-fig:model_results}
-following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), bracketing the depth-domain boundary conditions of the Crystal Knob xenolith suite.
+@fig:model_results, following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), bracketing the depth-domain boundary conditions of the Crystal Knob xenolith suite.
 All models conclude at 1.65 Ma, the eruptive age of the Crystal Knob xenoliths.
-**A** shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode [@Wilson2005], in which the crust is underplated by asthenospheric mantle which convects for a period of time (several durations of active convection from 0-6 Myr are shown) beginning at 24 Ma.
+(a) shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode [@Wilson2005], in which the crust is underplated by asthenospheric mantle which convects for a period of time (several durations of active convection from 0-6 Myr are shown) beginning at 24 Ma.
-**B** shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.
+(b) shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.
 The youngest of these scenarios corresponds to the likely